gdjs2/UCR-CS153-25Winter/docs/index.md

 Hi👋, welcome to the course page for *CS153 Design of Operating System, Winter 2025* for UC Riverside, whose lecture is hosted by Prof. [Heng Yin](https://www.cs.ucr.edu/~heng/).
 The laboratory section would be hosted by me, Zhaoqi Xiao.

-There will be 3 lab assignments for this course starting from lab 1.
+There will be 3 **individual** lab assignments for this course starting from lab 1.
 You need to submit a short report on eLearn and a git commit on github classroom.

 ## Late Policy